-Informal interviews with respondents provided the following statements, as shared on the reason they got motivated to send their children to school.
-A female respondent summarized this as follows:
+Informal interviews with respondents yielded the following statements, which shared the reasons they were motivated to send their children to school.
+A female respondent summarised this as follows:

 "In fact, I can confidently say that this food intervention was brought to this village because of me and purposely to save my situation.
 I see no reason why I should not be motivated to let my children go to school.
 The cost of feeding is no longer my burden because the programme has taken care of it" [IV-Parent Respondent 1].